The Valley View Ferry is CLOSED until further notice due to high water conditions. Updated Saturday December 7, 2013 @ 10:49 am.

 HOURS OF OPERATION: (See NOTE below)

-VEHICLES OVER 24 FT IN LENGTH OR OVER 24 TONS TOTAL WEIGHT ARE NOT ALLOWED.
+VEHICLES OVER 24 FT IN LENGTH OR OVER 24 TONS TOTAL WEIGHT ARE NOT ALLOWED DUE TO SIZE AND WEIGHT RESTRICTIONS.

 NOTE: The ferry may be closed in the event of high water, or for inspection/repair purposes.
 When the ferry is not operating, the suggested alternate route between Nicholasville and Richmond is US-27S to Lancaster in Garrard County, then KY-52E to Richmond.
 The suggested alternate route between Lexington and Richmond is I-75S.